Yandeyarra Community is located in the Pilbara region. The Community is on the bank of the Yule River, which can flood during the wet season.

-Mugarinya Community is run by a Coumminty Council, made up of 12 members with 8 executive councillors.
-The Chairperson of the Community is Graham Coppin.
+Mugarinya Community is run by a Coumminty Council, made up of 12 members.
+The Chairperson position is currently vacant.

-The Community is advised by a CEO, who coordinates all community activities.
+The Community was previously advised by a CEO, who coordinates all community activities.
 This position is currently vacant.

 The community in on a Native Reserve so non-Aboriginal people must get permission before entering.
 Permits can be obtained online through the Department of Planning, Lands and Heritage (formerly Department of Aboriginal Affairs).

 The community is supported by an Administration Block / Office for the CEO, a Department of Health Medical Clinic, and a Royal Life Saving Pool.

 Essential Services: All power, water and rubbish services are coordinated by Pilbara Meta Maya.
 Al Robertson is the Essential Services Officer for Pilbara Meta Maya and is based in the community.

 Clinic: Residents have access to a Royal Flying Doctor Service Doctor and WA Country Health Service Nurse on Wednesdays from approximately 10am to 2pm.
 If there is an emergency at any other time, you must contact RFDS or visit the Hedland Health Campus in South Hedland.

 Pool: The Yandeyarra Pool is open from 2pm – 6pm (closed Friday).
 Managed by Royal Life Saving, the swimming pool is a great way to cool off in the hot afternoon and runs a range of activities for children and adults.
 The pool is open from September – April.

 Shop: Since early 2019, Yandeyarra no longer has a shop.
 Previously, there was a privately operated shop that supplies general provisions including fuel and takeaway meals for the community.
 There is now no access to groceries or fuel in the community.